duongnhatthang/duongnhatthang.github.io/index.md

 usemathjax: true
 ---

-I'm currently a research resident at VinAI Research.

-I am interested in data-efficient and robust machine learning methods.
-Currently, I mainly focus on the techniques of Active Learning for selecting informative samples, the applications of Bayesian Inference and Distributionally Robust Optimization for enhancing the quality and robustness of ML models.

-I am also passionate about deep learning techniques, especially deep generative models like GANs, VAEs, and Normalizing Flows.
+I'm a Research Resident at [VinAI Research](https://www.vinai.io/).
+I was mentored by [Dr. Yasin Abbasi-Yadkori](https://yasin-abbasi.github.io/), [Prof. Dinh Phung](https://research.monash.edu/en/persons/dinh-phung), and [Dr. Tung Pham](https://scholar.google.com.au/citations?user=KcUuEKsAAAAJ&hl=en).
+I received my B.Eng from [Hanoi University of Science and Technology](https://en.hust.edu.vn/), working with [Prof. Mai Nguyen Thi Phuong](https://sme.hust.edu.vn/en/officer/pgs-ts-nguyen-thi-phuong-mai.html)

+I am interested in the intersection between Reinforcement Learning (RL), Transfer Learning.
+I want to contribute my effort to advance our understanding of incorporating either humans’ knowledge or pre-discovered statistics to solve Sequential Decision Problems effectively.
+To realize this goal, I approach the problem on multiple fronts: Active Learning and Domain Adaptation to find and transfer necessary information, and Bandit Meta-Learning to plan adaptively.
+Then, I want to apply what I learn to solve practical problems such as transfer learning to increase the data efficiency in using RL to solve complex Robotics tasks.

 # Biography

 {%
 assign biography = "
-Nov.
+Jul.
 2019 – Present | Research Resident at VinAI Research
 ---
+May.
+2018 – Jun.
+2019 | AI Team leader & Scrum master at NAL Vietnam JSC
+---
+Aug.
+2015 – Jun.
+2018 | Undergraduate at Hanoi University of Science and Technology
+---
 Jun.
-2018 – Apr.
-2019 | Software developer at VC Corporation
+2016 – Aug.
+2016 | Research internship at National Chung Cheng University
 ---
 Jun.
-2017 – Jun.
-2019 | Undergraduate research assistant at Data Science Lab, School of Information and Communication Technology, HUST
----
-Aug.
-2014 – Mar.
-2019 | Student at Hanoi University of Science and Technology (HUST).
-I graduated one semester earlier than the five-year standard program with an Excellence Degree of Engineer in Information Systems
+2015 – Aug.
+2015 | Research internship at Sun Moon University

 " | split: '---'
 %}